 The Thomas Sumter Academy Enrichment Program will remain open during most severe weather.
 The Head of School and the Director will monitor the weather and local news stations to determine when it is appropriate to close the center early or cancel care for the following day.

-In the event that the Center closes early or cancels care for the following day, parents will be contacted and informed of the situation via text with a Parent Alert and via Seesaw by staff.
+In the event that the Center closes early or cancels care for the following day, parents will be contacted and informed of the situation via text with a Parent Alert.